gadget-framework/gadget2/docs/userguide.md

 This is the maximum number of Gadget model runs that the Simulated Annealing algorithm will use to try to find the best solution.
-If this number is exceeded, Gadget will select the best point found so far, and accept this as the ’solution’, even though it has not met the convergence criteria.
+If this number is exceeded, Gadget will select the best point found so far, and accept this as the 'solution', even though it has not met the convergence criteria.
 A warning that Gadget has stopped without finding a solution that meets the convergence criteria will be printed.

 #### simanneps

-This is the criteria for halting the Simulated Annealing algorithm at a minimum, and accepting the current point as the ’solution’.
-The algorithm has ”converged” if the point found at the end of a temperature loop is within simanneps of the best point, and is also within simanneps of the point found at the end of the last ’check’ temperature loops.
+This is the criteria for halting the Simulated Annealing algorithm at a minimum, and accepting the current point as the 'solution'.
+The algorithm has "converged" if the point found at the end of a temperature loop is within simanneps of the best point, and is also within simanneps of the point found at the end of the last 'check' temperature loops.
-This will mean that during each of the last ’check’ temperature loops, the accepted point has moved less than simanneps away from the overall best point, showing that the best point found so far is stable.
+This will mean that during each of the last 'check' temperature loops, the accepted point has moved less than simanneps away from the overall best point, showing that the best point found so far is stable.
 Lower values for simanneps will give a more stable estimate of the minimum, at